NasirJamali/E-Commerce-Cart/readme.md

-This is a simple Java project for managing a shopping cart.
+This is a simple Java project for managing a E-Commerce shopping cart.

 Description
-This project is a simple console-based shopping cart application written in Java.
+This project is a simple console-based cart application written in Java.
 It allows users to add, view, remove items, and calculate the total cost of items in the cart.
 The application uses a HashMap to store the items and their corresponding prices.

 Features
 .
 Add items to the cart: Users can add items with their names and prices.